How to Deodorize a House: Attack the Root Cause Before Your Home Hits the Market

 Add a few capfuls of bleach to your towel and rug washes

 Towels and bath mats should be washed on a regular basis, ideally at least once a week.
-To eliminate odors that stick to fabrics even after a full wash cycle, add a half and half bleach-water mix (the water helps prevent discoloration) to the washing machine and you’ll notice that everything smells fresh and clean.
+To eliminate odors that stick to fabrics even after a full wash cycle, add a 50/50 bleach and water mix to the washing machine and you’ll notice that everything smells fresh and clean.

 Get rid of mold and mildew from the shower